input-output-hk/blogpost_breaking_ed25519_vrf/blog.md

 this article, we re-emphasize the need for rigorous security analysis of every new crypto, by demonstrating how a natural shortcut can lead to a catastrophic consequence.

+Often, cryptographers get asked if the same secret key for different algorithms.
+This natural shortcut is bad practice - one should only use the secret key for its intended purpose, even if it's 'only' 32 bytes.
+The common answer, specifically if replied generically, is 'no'.
+However, the reasons usually quoted -- namely, security analysis being done only in the standalone setting whereby there are no security guarantees on usages that deviate from the prescribed method -- tend to be too abstract.

 Specifically, ed25519 signatures and VRFs (verifiable random functions) are used in Cardano.
 Given their similarly structured public keys, one may be tempted to use the same secret key for both the primitives.
 However, doing so can allow an adversary to easily extract the secret key.
-Cryptosystems that are used in Cardano are proven to be secure, such as [ed25519](https://datatracker.ietf.org/doc/rfc8032/) or [ECVRF](https://datatracker.ietf.org/doc/html/draft-irtf-cfrg-vrf-14).
-However, these properties are proven in isolation, i.e. ed25519 is secure assuming one uses the secret key explicitly as defined in the analysed protocol.

-Very often cryptography engineers get asked whether one can use the same secret key for different algorithms.
-This natural shortcut is bad practice - one should only use the secret key for its intended purpose, even if it's 'only' 32 bytes.
-The common answer, specifically if replied generically, is 'no'.
-However, sometimes the arguments used (formal security is studied in isolation, it is not well understood what happens if we use a secret key for different purposes, etc) are too abstract for engineers.

-In this blogpost we show how using the same key for ed25519 and ECVRF completely breaks the security of both algorithms, and allows an adversary to practically extract the signing key and forge signatures and VRF proofs.
+Note that cryptosystems that are used in Cardano are proven secure -- see [ed25519](https://datatracker.ietf.org/doc/rfc8032/) and
+[ECVRF](https://datatracker.ietf.org/doc/html/draft-irtf-cfrg-vrf-14), however in standalone settings; i.e., ed25519 is proven secure in the setting where an adversary has access to only signatures.

-**NOTE**: this does not imply that using the same 32 secret bytes for any two distinct cryptosystems discloses the secret.
+**NOTE**: this does not imply that using the same  secret keys for any two distinct cryptosystems discloses the secret.
 However, it should serve as an example that if one is not certain of whether using the same key for two algorithms is secure or not, then the assumption should be that it is not.